ucsb/campus-cloud-docs/pages/getting-started.md

 The UCSB Campus Cloud allows faculty, researchers and staff to provision and use computing resources from approved vendors that have agreements in place with the University of California.

-For public cloud hosting, an approved provider is Amazon Web Services (AWS).
+For public cloud hosting, approved providers are Amazon Web Services (AWS) and Microsoft Azure.
 Using an approved provider means that:

-*   You have access to account management and solution architects — AWS staff who can assist with how to use AWS, and provide technical guidance on best practices.
+*   You have access to account management and solution architects — AWS and Zaure staff who can assist with how to use, and provide technical guidance on best practices.
 *   Your vendor relationship falls under the University of California Terms & Conditions.
 This ensures that your agreement conforms to the UC Regents’ policies for procurement and business contracts, and reduces the financial risk to your department or division for agreements that are outside of Regental standing orders (especially with respect to third-party liability).

 ## [Training and Consultation](#training)

 It is highly recommended to have an understanding of Cloud environment concepts and methodologies.
 Specifically, the [Well Architected Framework](https://aws.amazon.com/architecture/well-architected/) and the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/).

+Azure recomendations Coming Soon.

 ### Campus Training Resources